 We have created the following new temporary Bambora Epay API endpoint that will redirect to the original endpoint (redirects only works with GET requests for most clients):

 If you can update your client config or code to point to the "cipher-test-"-prefixed domain name and the client gets any kind of HTTP response from the server (even errors), then you can be certain that your client supports the new cipher suites.
-If the client does not seem to work, then it probably does not support the new cipher suites.
+If the client does not get any server response, then it probably does not support the new cipher suites.
 Try to log and debug to find out if you get a response from the server.
 Remember to change back to original domain and settings after finishing the tests.

-In case you are unable change the client config or code, try to use the same runtime as your client application to perform requests to any of the above "cipher-test-"-prefixed domains.
-If you get a response then the runtime and OS support the ciphers.
+In case you are unable change the client config or code, try to use the same runtime as your client application to perform requests to the "cipher-test-"-prefixed domain.
+If you get a HTTP response then the runtime and OS support the cipher suites.

 When you are running a C-based interpreter/language like Python, Ruby, PHP, Bash, etc., then the OpenSSL version that it was built with will decide the supported ciphers.
 In case you are running .NET or Powershell on Windows, then the supported ciphers are decided by the Windows version and installed patches.